STARInformatics/beacon-aggregator/README.md

 # Directly Running KBA

-Once built with gradle (see above), KBA may be directly run from within your IDE (e.g. from within Eclipse) or from the command line.
+Once built with gradle (see above), ensure KBA is pointing to your local Neo4j instance by pointing the **ogm.properties** file to your local database like so:

-In both cases, however, you need to explicitly install and configure KBA to point to a release 3.3.4 (or better) of the [Neo4j database](https://neo4j.com/) which serves as the "cache" for concepts and relationships (a.k.a. "knowledge subgraphs") harvested from its registered Knowledge Beacon Network.
-You should point the **ogm.properties** file to your local database something like this:

 ```
 #